Q+A Northland poll: NZ First's Shane Jones in trouble; National's Matt King leads, Labour's Willow-Jean Prime second

 The party vote in the poll shows Labour on 41 per cent, ahead of National on 38 per cent, Act on 8 per cent, NZ First on 7 and the Greens just below the 5 per cent threshold.

-The poll, released this morning on Q&A, had responses from 503 eligible Northland voters between July 29 and August 4.
+The poll, released this morning on Q+A, had responses from 503 eligible Northland voters between July 29 and August 4.

 Eleven per cent of those polled didn't want to say how they would vote or didn't know.

-Jones told Q&A that he had an uphill battle ahead of him and voters should give him their candidate vote if they wanted NZ First back in Parliament.
+Jones told Q+A that he had an uphill battle ahead of him and voters should give him their candidate vote if they wanted NZ First back in Parliament.

 The party has been languishing at about 2 per cent in recent polls, but NZ First has usually done better on election night than in the polls.